sparrowwallet/frigate/README.md

 ```sql
 SELECT secp256k1_ec_pubkey_tweak_mul(tweak_key, scalar);
 ```
-which allows computation to happen as close to the tweak data as possible.
+which allows the EC point computation to happen as close to the tweak data as possible.

 With these extensions, Frigate performs a query as follows:
 ```sql